psychemedia/storytelling-notes/Duncan Williamson - Thomas the Rhymer.md

 True Thomas lay on Huntlie bank:
 A ferlie he spied wi' his ee;
-And there he saw a lady bright.
+And there he saw a lady bright,
 Come riding down by the Eildon Tree.

-Her shirt was o' the grass green silk.
+Her shirt was o' the grass green silk,
 Her mantle o' the velvet tyne;
 At ilka tett of her horse's mane,
-Hang fifty siller bells and ni
+Hang fifty siller bells and nine.

-S52
-True Thomas, he pull'd aff his cap.
+True Thomas, he pull'd aff his cap,
-And louted low down to his knee
+And louted low down to his knee —
 "All hail, thou mighty Queen of Heav'n?
 For thy peer on earth I never did see."

-"O no, O no, Thomas," she said;
+— "O no, O no, Thomas," she said;
 "That name does not belang to me;
 I am but the Queen of fair Elfland,
 That am hither come to visit thee.

 "Harp and carp, Thomas," she said;
 "Harp and carp along wi' me:
-And if ye dare to kiss my lips.
+And if ye dare to kiss my lips,
 Sure of your bodie I will be."

-"Betide me weal, betide me woe.
+"Betide me weal, betide me woe,
-That weird shall never danton me."
+That weird shall never danton me." `[That destiny shall never frighten mi;]`
-Syne he has kissed her rosy lips.
+Syne he has kissed her rosy lips,
 All underneath the Eildon Tree.

 "Now, ye maun go wi' me," she said;
 "True Thomas, ye maun go wi' me:
-And yc maun serve me seven years.
+And ye maun serve me seven years,
 Thro' weal or woe as may chance to be."
-TJiat "werrd, ^<'.
-That destiny shall never frighten mi;

-253
 She mounted on her milk-white steed;
 She's ta'en true Thomas up behind;
-And aye, whene'er her bridle rung.
+And aye, whene'er her bridle rung,
 The steed flew swifter than the wind.

 O they rade on, and further on;
 The steed gaed swifter than the wind;
-Untill they reached a desart wide.
+Untill they reached a desart wide,
 And livina: land was left behind.

-"Light down, light down, now, true Thomas,
+— "Light down, light down, now, true Thomas,
 And lean your head upon my knee:
 Abide and rest a little space,
 And I will shew you ferlies three.

-"O see ye not yon narrow road.
+"O see ye not yon narrow road,
 So thick beset wi' thorns and briers?
 That is the path of righteousness,
 Tho' after it but few enquires.

-"And see not ye that braid braid road.
+"And see not ye that braid braid road,
 That lies across that lily leven?
 That is the path of wickedness,
 Tho' some call it the road to heaven.

-254
-"And see not ye that bonny road.
+"And see not ye that bonny road,
 That winds about the fernie brae?
 That is the road to fair Elfland,
 Where thou and I this night maun gae.

 "But, Thomas, ye maun hold your tongue.
 Whatever ye may hear or see;
 For, if you speak word in Elflyn land,
-Ye'll ne'er get back to your ain countrie."-
+Ye'll ne'er get back to your ain countrie."—

-O they rade on, and farther on.
+O they rade on, and farther on,
 And they waded thro' rivers aboon the knee;
-And they saw neither sun nor moon.
+And they saw neither sun nor moon,
 But they heard the roaring of the sea.

-It was mirk mirk night,
-and there was nae stern light,
+It was mirk mirk night, and there was nae stern light,
 And they waded thro' red blude to the knee;
 For a' the blude that's shed on earth,
 Rins thro' the springs o' that countrie.

-Syne they came on to a garden green.
+Syne they came on to a garden green,
 And she pu'd an apple frae a tree
 "Take this for thy wages, true Thomas;
 It will give the tongue that can never lie."

 —"My tongue is mine ain," true Thomas said;
-"A gudely gift ye wad gie to me I
+"A gudely gift ye wad gie to me!
 I neither dought to buy nor sell.
 At fair or tryst where I may be.

-"I dought neither speak to prince or peer.
+"I dought neither speak to prince or peer,
-Nor ask of grace from fair ladye."
+Nor ask of grace from fair ladye."—
 "Now hold thy peace!" the lady said,
 "For, as I say, so must it be."

-He has gotten a cloth of the even cloth.
+He has gotten a cloth of the even cloth,
 And a pair of shoes of velvet green;
-And, till seven years were gane and past.
+And, till seven years were gane and past,
 True Thomas on earth was never seen.

 NOTE